Crypto-TII/pqdss-ct-toolchain/README.md

 - Test many instances of a (many) candidate(s):  generating required files, compiling and running tests for a given candidate and for all tools could take a non-negligible amount of time, especially when the tests must be performed on many instances of many candidates.
 Our scripts allow to gain a significant amount of time to achieve that goal.
-- With our scripts, one can generate templates, improve them manually, compile and run tests.

 ## Docker